 A Lifelong Process

-Students at Quest Forward Schools have a unique opportunity to practice skills and develop habits that will benefit them their entire lives.
-They are integrated into everything they do.
-The most important thing is to remember that we are always learning them, always practicing them, and always trying to improve.
+For all of us, these are skills that we’re always learning, always practicing, and always trying to improve.
 This holds not just for high school, or college, but for all of life.
 We may never perfect any of our skills, but with regular, reflective practice, all of us can consistently improve.